Select Page

 The whole problem with the world is that fools and fanatics are so certain of themselves and wiser people so full of doubts. ~Bertrand Russell

-What methods have been successful for you in learning to mitigate the impacts of bias?
+What methods have worked for you in managing bias?

 Breaking through the bro-culture in Silicon Valley